This guide will help you choose the best Japanese whetstone for sharpening your kitchen knife.

 Shapton whetstones are harder than King or Suehiro, and thus will stay flat longer.
-Complete beginners may find it a bit more difficult to use a harder stone, as there is slightly less feedback when sharpening.
+Complete beginners may find it a bit more difficult to use a harder stone, as it will give less feedback when sharpening.
 Despite this, the Shapton 1k sharpens very quickly, and is highly regarded among all levels of knife sharpeners worldwide.
 Another interesting, and convenient aspect of the Shapton Pro stones are that they do not need to be soaked in water before using.
 They simply need to be splashed.
 Thus, these stones are sometimes known as “splash and go” stones.

 Best Premium Whetstones: Gesshin Brand

-If you are already a highly skilled sharpener, and want something top of the line to take care of your knives, then you should consider the premium whetstones from Gesshin.
+If you are already a highly skilled sharpener, and want a top-of-the-line product to take care of your knives, then you should consider the premium whetstones from Gesshin.

 The only downside of Gesshin sharpening stones is that they are expensive — usually around $100+ per stone.
-This is 2x to 3x the cost of an entry level King or Shapton whetstone.
+This is double or triple the cost of an entry level King or Shapton whetstone.
 If you are an experienced sharpener looking for a premium whetstone to take care of your Japanese kitchen knives, then this may not be an issue.

-In this guide, we learned what a whetstone is; overviewed the different types / categories of whetstones; and looked at some different things to consider when buying.
-We also listed a few recommendations of the best whetstones for Japanese knives depending on your skills and needs.
+In this guide, we learned what a whetstone is; reviewed the different types / categories of whetstones; and looked at some different things to consider when buying.
+We then looked at a few recommendations of the best Japanese whetstones depending on your skills and needs.

 Just remember that sharpening depends much more on your technique/skill than the exact whetstone you use.
 A decent whetstone will definitely help you practice/improve your skills, but try not to get caught up in choosing the “perfect” stone.
 This is especially true if you are just starting out.